xKayniT/xkaynit.github.io/content/posts/Useful_Tool.md

 The following list is non exhaustive, I complete it with my courses and experiences :

+- https://www.root-me.org/ : Root-me is probably the most known platform to train yourself, many challenges are available in such topics.
 - https://gchq.github.io/CyberChef/ : Cyberchef is a very powerfull tool which can allow you to decode a lot of data format like base64, hexadecimal etc...
 - https://hashcat.net/wiki/doku.php?id=example_hashes : In cybersecurity, we have a lot of chance to meet some hashes.
 With this website, we can identify which types of hashes you have and help you to go in a good way.
 - https://ctflearn.com/ : This website give to you many challenge in differents sections with three levels of difficulty for increasing progression.